drhenner/stripe_commerce/README.md

 Please use *Ruby 1.9.3* and enjoy *Rails 3.2*.

-ROR Ecommerce is designed so that if you understand Rails you will understand ROR_ecommerce.
+Stripe Ecommerce is designed so that if you understand Rails you will understand Stripe_commerce.
 There is nothing in this project besides what you might see in a normal Rails application.
 If you don't like something, you are free to just change it like you would in any other Rails app.